orazz/CreditCardForm-iOS/README.md

-# CreditCardForum-iOS
+# CreditCardForm-iOS
-CreditCardForum-iOS is an iOS demo app that allows developers to create the UI which replicates an actual Credit Card.
+CreditCardForm-iOS is an iOS demo app that allows developers to create the UI which replicates an actual Credit Card.

 <img src="https://dotjpg.co/8bu.png" width="300">